mitsuba-renderer/mitsuba3/docs/src/developer_guide/compiling.rst

 .. code-block:: bash

     # To be safe, explicitly ask for the 64 bit version of Visual Studio

+    # Visual Studio 2022
     cmake -G "Visual Studio 17 2022" -A x64 -B build

+    # Visual Studio 2026 (requires CMake 4.2 or newer)
+    cmake -G "Visual Studio 18 2026" -A x64 -B build

+Naming a generator that is not installed fails with ``could not find any instance of Visual Studio``.

 Afterwards, open the generated ``mitsuba.sln`` file in the build folder and proceed building as usual from within Visual Studio.
 You will probably also